West Palm Beach with Kids: 40 Things To Do in West Palm Beach, Florida

 Another Mommy Poppins favorite, the Delray Sands Resort in Highland Beach has 115 guest rooms and suites that will put you steps from the sand and waves.
 Visitors love the resort's bright and airy decor and its two oceanside pools.

 Located within the Harbourside Place shopping center in Jupiter, this luxury hotel benefits from a super convenient location.
 Take the kids in a stroller for dinner at one of the many nearby restaurants.
 A walk along the Intracoastal Waterway after your meal adds the perfect touch.
 Pro tip: If you grow tired of playing in the hotel pool, there is a great splash pad at Harbourside Place.

 If you are feeling the urge to splurge, the Eau Palm Beach has got it all.
 Exclusive beachfront property, complimentary bike rental, and four on-site dining options (plus an ice cream shop) are just a few of the amenities offered.
-The hotel kids club (re-opening this winter after a lengthy renovation) will feature a light-up wall, a playground, and a movie theater.
+The hotel kids' club features a light-up wall, a playground, and a movie theater.